 Gov. Brian Sandoval, along with a contingency from the state’s military department, welcomed home Northern Nevada soldiers on Saturday who were involved in the second largest deployment of Nevada Army National guardsmen since 2010.

 In April of that year, the 1st Squadron, 221st Cavalry deployed to Afghanistan with 450 soldiers.

-The 17th Sustainment Brigade receive a welcome when they returned to Southern Nevada earlier this year, but a bad winter storm in February pushed back Saturday’s ceremony to the first drill weekend in March.
+The 17th Sustainment Brigade received a welcome when they returned to southern Nevada earlier this year, but a bad Reno winter storm in February pushed back Saturday’s ceremony to the first drill weekend in March.

 Nevertheless, the governor expressed his admiration for their service and dedication for their sacrifice in a brief ceremony at the Operational Support Airlift Facility north of Reno.

 “I love attending these events,” said Sandoval, who, as the state’s commander in chief, has never missed a deployment or redeployment.
 “These are the men and women who have deployed to the Middle East and provided logistical services by moving ammunition and food.”